jahvon/flow/DEVELOPMENT.md

 flow install gopath
 ```

+### Working with generated types

+The `flow` project uses [go-jsonschema](github.com/atombender/go-jsonschema) with [go generate](https://blog.golang.org/generate)
+to generate Go types from JSON schema files (defined in YAML).
+If you need to make changes to the generated types
+(found in the `types` package), you should update the associated `*schema.yaml` file and run the flow `run generate` executable
+or go generate directly.

+Note that go generate alone does not update generated documentation.
+Be sure to regenerate the JSON schema files and markdown documentation before submitting a PR.

 ### Working with tuikit

 The `flow` project uses the [tuikit](github.com/jahvon/tuikit) framework for building the terminal UI.